zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 Integration of External Services
 --------------------------------

-|mseh| implements access control to on-premises or external resources with a single solution and it manage automatically ssl encryption certificates.
+|mesh| implements access control to on-premises or external resources with a single solution and it manage automatically ssl encryption certificates.
 A typical example is a cluster interacting with a database instance hosted (for example) by a third-party service provider.

 Scenario and Requirements